^

 Differential diagnosis of osteoarthritis

-The provision of effective therapy for osteoarthritis and disease recurrence depends largely on the use of standardized approaches to its diagnosis and differential diagnosis.
+Ensuring effective therapy for osteoarthritis and relapses of the disease largely depends on the use of standardized approaches to its diagnosis and differential diagnosis.

 Diagnosis of osteoporosis in osteoarthritis

-Improvement in recent years of specific and sensitive biochemical markers, reflecting the overall rate of bone formation and resorption, significantly improved the noninvasive assessment of bone metabolism in various metabolic bone diseases.
+The improvement of specific and sensitive biochemical markers reflecting the overall rate of bone formation and resorption in recent years has significantly improved the noninvasive assessment of bone metabolism in various metabolic bone diseases.
 As is known, biochemical markers are divided into markers of bone formation and bone resorption.

 Clinical diagnosis of osteoarthritis

-Significant progress in understanding the pathophysiology and evolution of osteoarthritis led not only to improved diagnosis of the disease, but also to a reassessment of the methodology and metrology of conducting clinical studies in osteoarthrosis.
+Significant advances in understanding the pathophysiology and evolution of osteoarthritis have led not only to improved diagnosis of the disease but also to a reassessment of the methodology and metrology of clinical trials in osteoarthritis.
 Clinical diagnosis of osteoarthritis is difficult.

-In most cases, patients with osteoarthritis have no changes in blood and urine tests, except for cases of synovitis with significant effusion, when there may be an increase in ESR, hypergammaglobulinemia, an increase in the level of the acute phase indices - CRP, fibrinogen, etc.
+In most cases, patients with osteoarthritis do not have changes in blood and urine tests, except for cases of synovitis with significant effusion, when an increase in ESR, hypergammaglobulinemia, an increase in the level of acute phase indicators - CRP, fibrinogen, etc. may occur.

-The shoulder joint is one of the most comfortable for ultrasound, especially because many pathological changes occur in its soft tissues.
-Because of the low information content of the X-ray method, reflection of soft-tissue changes was allowed by ultrasound along with MRT to become leading in the study of the shoulder joint.
+The shoulder joint is one of the most convenient for ultrasound, especially because many pathological changes occur in its soft tissues.
+Due to the low information content of the X-ray method in reflecting soft tissue changes, ultrasound, along with MRI, has become the leading method in the study of the shoulder joint.

-Although MRI is the leading method for the detection of coxarthrosis, ultrasound has the advantage of detecting a small effusion in the hip (even less than 1 ml), as well as disturbances in the condition of the periarticular soft tissues in the early stages of osteoarthrosis.
+Although the leading method for detecting coxarthrosis is MRI, ultrasound has advantages in detecting small effusions in the hip joint (even less than 1 ml), as well as disorders of the periarticular soft tissues in the early stages of osteoarthritis.

-As is known, radiography in most cases allows you to determine the damage to the knee joint with the involvement of bone elements in the pathological process.
-Often these changes are irreversible, the treatment of such patients is difficult.
+As is known, radiography in most cases allows to determine the damage of the knee joint when bone elements are involved in the pathological process.
+Often these changes are already irreversible, treatment of such patients is difficult.

 Diagnosis of osteoarthritis: radioisotope scintigraphy and thermography

-Radioisotope scintigraphy of joints is carried out with the help of osteotropic radiopharmaceuticals (pyrophosphate, phosphon, labeled 99тТс).
-These drugs actively accumulate in places of active bone and collagen metabolism.
+Radioisotope scintigraphy of joints is performed using osteotropic radiopharmaceuticals (pyrophosphate, phosphone, labeled with 99mTc).
+These drugs actively accumulate in areas of active bone and collagen metabolism.

-Diagnosis of osteoarthritis: ultrasound examination (ultrasound) of joints
+Diagnosis of osteoarthritis: ultrasound (ultrasound) of the joints

-The use of ultrasound (sonography) in rheumatology is a relatively new and promising direction.
-In the last decade, ultrasound (ultrasound) has been widely used as a visualization technique for examining patients with rheumatic joint diseases, as well as monitoring treatment.
+The use of ultrasound examination (sonography) in rheumatology is a relatively new and promising direction.
+In the last decade, the ultrasound examination (US) technique has become widespread as a visualization technique for examining patients with rheumatic joint diseases, as well as for monitoring treatment.

-MRI provides objective and quantitative measurements of subtle, subtle morphological and structural changes in various joint tissues over time and is therefore a more reliable and easily reproducible method that helps monitor the course of osteoarthritis
+MRI provides objective and quantitative measurements of subtle, undetectable morphological and structural changes in various joint tissues over time and is therefore a more reliable and easily reproducible method that helps monitor the progression of osteoarthritis.

 Pages